 Donate to GiveWell in Support of Our Recommended Charities

-We recommend that donors giving gifts smaller than $1,000 donate online by credit card because this method requires the lowest amount of administrative work for us.
-More details on donating via credit card as well as alternative methods below.
-Please note that if you do not indicate how you would like your donation to be designated when you give to GiveWell (e.g., to our recommended charities), your donation will be treated as unrestricted funding, which we may choose to either use for operating expenses or to grant to recommended charities.
+We recommend that donors use our online donation form because this method requires the least administrative work for us.
+More details on donation methods can be found below.
+Please note that if you do not indicate how you would like your donation to be designated when you give to GiveWell (e.g., to our recommended charities), your donation will be treated as unrestricted funding, which we may choose to either use for operating expenses or grant to recommended charities.

-- Online through PayPal: Select an option from this page.
-PayPal charges 2.2% + $0.30 on each transaction.
-There is some administrative work for us to process PayPal donations.
+- Online through PayPal: Use our online payment form and choose Paypal as the payment method at checkout.
+More information about donating via PayPal can be found here.
+PayPal charges 2.2% + $0.30 on each transaction: if you donate $100, we receive $97.50.
+There is no additional administrative work for us to process PayPal donations.

-- Donate by bank transfer.
-Due to the administrative cost associated with processing bank transfers, we ask that donors use bank transfers only for donations of $1,000 or more.
-Please contact us at email@example.com if you are interested in making a bank transfer.
-Donations made by bank transfer may have fees for the donor.
+If you are interested in making a donation to GiveWell via wire transfer, please follow the instructions here.
+Donations made by wire transfer may have fees for the donor.
 It is our impression that some banks charge a fee for transfers and some do not.
-If you're interested in donating by bank transfer, we suggest you check with your bank about the fees involved.
-GiveWell does not pay fees on bank transfers.
+If you're interested in donating by wire transfer, we suggest you check with your bank about the fees involved.
+GiveWell is not charged fees on wire transfers.

 - Donate stocks.
 Due to the administrative cost associated with processing donations of stock, we ask that donors donate stock only if the value of the stock at the time of transfer is estimated at approximately $1,000 or more.
 Donations of stock are processed by E*Trade.
-E*Trade charges a $9.99 commission on each sale.
-Please email us at firstname.lastname@example.org if you are interested in making a donation of stock to GiveWell.
+E*Trade charges a $4.95 commission on each sale.
+If you are interested in making a donation to GiveWell via stocks or securities, please follow the instructions here.
 Alternatively, donors giving $5,000 or more can give to GiveWell's Vanguard donor-advised fund, which may be able to accept certain types of securities that E*Trade cannot, including Vanguard mutual funds.

 The same methods and recommendations apply for donations made to GiveWell in support of our own operations.